OctaDist/OctaDist.github.io/index.md

 |![](images/Figure_3.png)          | ![](images/Figure_4.png)               |

 ## Citation
-Please site this project when you use it for scientific publication.
+Please site this project when you use OctaDist for scientific publication.

 ```
 OctaDist - A program for determining the structural distortion of the octahedral complexes.